Welcome to Tequisquiapan

 Lugares para comer y beber:

-• Cocktails: Dodo Café, Alquimia, Funky Mama, Tudor Cocktail Bar
+• Cocktails: Dodo Café, Alquimia

 Places to visit: